saipan-tech/rsvn/project-data/angular/rsvn/src/app/dashboard/README.md

 ### Arrivals

-Arrivial statistics will display a snap shot of the daily arival numbers.
+Arrivial statistics will display a snap shot of the daily arival numbers that are retrieved from the API.